CMSgov/cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay/README.md

 #### After Install
 Once InSpec is installed, run `inspec version` to verify that the installation was successful.

-### Get the RSA Archer Security Configuration Guide Baseline
+### Get the Microsoft Windows 2012r2 Member Server Baseline

 You will need to download the InSpec Profile to your `runner` system.
 You can do this via `git` or the GitHub Web interface, etc.

-  a. `git clone https://github.com/mitre/rsa-archer-security-configuration-guide-baseline`, or
+  a. `git clone https://github.com/mitre/microsoft-windows-2012r2-memberserver-stig-baseline`, or

   b.
 Save a Zip or tar.gz copy of the master branch from the `Clone or Download` button of this project